-If you drive along Main Street in downtown Marshalltown, or better yet walk along on either side of Main Street, you can’t help but notice the hanging flower baskets and carefully crafted plants located at nearly every corner.
-The work is beautiful and it clearly brightens our downtown area.
+Last year I remarked that driving along downtown Main Street in downtown Marshalltown, what a beautiful sight it was to see the hanging flower baskets and the carefully crafted plants located at nearly every corner.
+The work was beautiful and it clearly brightened our downtown area.

 The same can be said for numerous events and community efforts that enhance Marshalltown and every other town in the area.

 Whether it’s the recent efforts by volunteers and organizers of the Blessing of the Bikes event which yielded thousands of dollars in donations to different organizations, or the students who cleaned tombstones at the cemetery or planted trees, these things do not happen magically.

 Take for instance the hundreds of donations of food items during the Marshalltown Police Department’s “Arresting Hunger” event or the school district employees who voluntarily washed several American flags prior to the Memorial Day ceremony at Riverside Cemetery.
 It’s that type of community spirit and dedication which enhances our quality of life here in central Iowa.
 It is, in part, what makes living here worthwhile.

 But many of us take it for granted – somehow forgetting that these things do not happen by chance.

 Last summer, I volunteered with the Munch and More program – a chance for youngsters to eat a healthy lunch while encouraging them to continue reading over their summer break.